vineethg519/Chats-Sockets/README.md

-# W06 Chat Example
+# Chat Example

 A simple chat demo using node.js, express, and socket.io

 ## How to use

-Open a command window in your c:\44563\w06 folder.
+Open a command window.

 Run npm install to install all the dependencies in the package.json file.